fractalliter/bank-account-transactions/README.md

 ## How to Test

-Main business logic is covered with testing to a good extent but there are rooms for improvement.
+The Main business logic is covered with testing to a good extent, but there are also rooms for improvement.

 ```bash
 ./gradlew test